brucefan1983/GPUMD/doc/gpumd/input_parameters/dftd3.rst

   dftd3 <functional> <potential_cutoff> <coordination_number_cutoff>

-where :attr:`functional` is the exchange-correlation functional used in generating the reference data for training the NEP model, :attr:`potential_cutoff` is the cutoff radius (in units of Angstrom) for the D3 potential, :attr:`coordination_number_cutoff` is the cutoff radius (in units of Angstrom) for calculating the coordination numbers.
+where :attr:`functional` is the exchange-correlation functional used in generating the reference data for training the NEP model, :attr:`potential_cutoff` is the cutoff radius (in units of Angstrom) for the D3 potential, and :attr:`coordination_number_cutoff` is the cutoff radius (in units of Angstrom) for calculating the coordination numbers.

 This keyword can be put anywhere in the ``run.in`` input file.